-- Personalize your Subject Lines.
-Have you ever received an email, read the subject line, and then immediately moved on?
-Usually that's an indicator of content being misaligned with an audience.
-If you are seeing less than stellar results with open rates or click-through rates in your current email campaigns, try starting simple with dynamic content and adding personalized subject lines based on individual personas.
+Consider the times that you received an email, read the subject line, and then immediately moved on.
+This dismissal is an indicator of content being misaligned with an audience.
+If you are seeing limited or underperforming results with open rates or click-through rates in your current email campaigns, try using with dynamic content and adding personalized subject lines based on individual personas.

-Consider the following: A clothing company specializing in athletic wear sends an email to their house list in January with no dynamic content.
+Consider the following: A clothing company specializing in athletic wear sends an email to their primary list in January with no dynamic content.
 The primary image in the email includes a few friends snowboarding down a mountain in the company's athletic wear.
-For the majority of their list - this image very well may work effectively.
-However, for the prospective leads in Florida, Arizona, or any other climate that does not match the climate of the image, this can be a contributor to an "open-and-close" scenario for the email.
-By simply adding an alternative image for these "tropical" leads, we can increase engagement with the content can increase.
+For the majority of their list, this image very well may work effectively.
+However, for the prospective leads in Florida, Arizona, or any other climate that does not match the wintry climate of the image, this can be a contributor to an open-and-close scenario for the email.
+By adding an alternative image for these tropical leads, engagement with the content can increase.